Apollo Ghost Review

 Warranty & Post-Purchase Support

 Apollo’s stellar reputation doesn’t just come from its outstanding scooters.
-Their generous warranties and customer support have a lot to do with that too.

 Unsurprisingly, normal wear and tear, including water damage isn’t covered by the warranty, although this is the case with most electric scooters.